-Nigo is a Friendly Enemy until Ichigo beats her in combat, at which point, battered, humiliated, and barely able to move, she declares her undying hatred for Ichigo.
+Nigo is a Friendly Enemy until Ichigo beats him in combat, at which point, battered, humiliated, and barely able to move, he declares his undying hatred for Ichigo.

-Ichigo dodges Nigo's attacks, but refuses to fight back, and wins Nigo's friendship by refusing to hurt her.
+Ichigo dodges Nigo's attacks, but refuses to fight back, and wins Nigo's friendship by refusing to hurt him.

 Ichigo, in an odd Enemy Mine situation, has to help her sworn enemy, Nigo.
-Nigo later does a Heel-Face Turn after this, since, despite all the blood that's been shed, all the punches thrown, all the beatdowns they've given each other, she's gotta respect the fact that Ichigo, of all people, came to her aid.
+Nigo later does a Heel-Face Turn after this, since, despite all the blood that's been shed, all the punches thrown, all the beatdowns they've given each other, he's gotta respect the fact that Ichigo, of all people, came to his aid.

 Subverted: Ichigo defeats Nigo and asks for a handshake of friendship, but is refused.